-Day Trading is conceptually the act of trading (speculating) during the same day.
-Another word for act of Day Trading that is used by brokers is (Intra-Day Trade)Â which means not holding a trade position past the closing bell of the stock Market.
-Which is 4:00 for regular markets and 4:15 for the E-Mini markets.
+Day trading is conceptually the act of trading (speculating) during the same day.
+Another word for Day Trading used by brokers is (Intra-Day Trade)Â which means not holding a trade position past the closing bell of the stock market.
+Which is 4:00 for regular markets and 4:15 for E-Mini markets.

-When you hold a position for a short period of time, 1Â minute, 5 minutes, or 1 hour or two, this style of Intra-Day is called Micro Trading.
-TradeFoxx promotes this kind of trading thatÂ allows short periods of exposure to risk, this type of trading can be considered income generation trading.
+When you hold a position for a short period of time, 1Â minute, 5 minutes, or 1 hour or two, this style of intra-day trading is called micro trading.
+TradeFoxx promotes this kind of trading thatÂ allows short periods of risk exposure.

 Another name for Micro Trading is Scalping, which is taking profits on small price changes.
 When micro trading you must have extreme control over your risk.
 Because you are willing to take small profits you must also take moderate losses.
 We prefer the use of micro trading because you may be in a trade for 1 hour and that conceptually breaks away from Scalping Style.
 In general you could use the two terms interchangeably.

 If you don’t trade Futures or Forex, you will have to hold a very large bank roll in your broker of 25,000.
 Day traders trade more than 5 times a day.
 If you buy and sell stocks, it will be considered “Patterned Day Trading” which requires higher capital to deposit.

 As a result, if you want to keep your deposits small, you should stick to futures and Forex.